atsushieno/aap-core/docs/design/NEW_PORTS.md

 ### AAP system messaging ports

 To implement new features, we would first introduce the new communication protocol.
 We need two unidirectional port connections as a pair of MIDI in/out channels. **They will be established for *any* plugin**, regardless of whether the plugin is old or new.
-AAP will reuse `prepareMemory()` binder message to establish those MIDI-CI connection ports, with *negative* integer port number (`-1` for host-to-plugin, and `-2` for plugin-to-host). **These ports are defined to be NON-realtime safe** and **always available without active state**.
+AAP will reuse `prepareMemory()` binder message to establish those MIDI-CI connection ports, with *reserved* integer port number (`0` for host-to-plugin, and `1` for plugin-to-host). **These ports are defined to be NON-realtime safe** and **always available without active state**.

 These ports are used for the following purposes:

 - Active sensing (system common messages)
 - Profile Configuration and Property Exchange (system exclusives)
+- Any extension features that can be non-realtime and does not require direct shared memory pointers.

 Neither of host and plugin has direct access to those ports.
 Active sensing can be achieved by a host API `isPluginAlive()`.
 Profile Configuration and Property Exchange would need some dedicated AAP extension API (**TODO**: we will have to ensure extension APIs work, currently it has certain premise that pointers are shared among two sides and function pointers would not work).